-Site 1168 is located in middle bathyal water depths (2463 m) on the 4° slope of the western margin of Tasmania (70 km from coast) in a 25km-wide strike-slip basin between upthrown northwest-trending ridges of Cretaceous rocks.
-The western Tasmania onshore margin was uplifted during the late Paleocene and early Eocene (O'Sullivan and Kohn, 1997), and this uplift and the strike-slip motion were probably coeval.
+Site 1168 is located in middle bathyal water depths (2463 m) on the 4° slope of the western margin of Tasmania (50 km from coast) in a 25-km-wide strike-slip basin between upthrown northwest-trending ridges of Cretaceous rocks.
 The site is 80 km southeast of DSDP Site 282, which is located in deeper water and on a structural high.
 It lies north of the oceanographic Subtropical Front.
-Site 1168 was planned to penetrate marine rift to openmargin sediments deposited from the Eocene onward as Australia moved northward from Antarctica.
+Site 1168 was planned to penetrate marine rift to open-margin sediments deposited from the Eocene onward as Australia moved northward from Antarctica.
 Initially, the site was at the far eastern end of the restricted Australo-Antarctic Gulf and separated from the Pacific Ocean by the Tasmanian land bridge.
 Plate movements and related margin subsidence led to its Neogene location in open water facing a broad Southern Ocean.
-The primary objectives were to core and log (1) a prograding detrital sequence, formed during Eocene opening of the ocean south of Australia, for its paleoceanographic, paleoclimatic, and biotic history; (2) an Oligocene to present-day pelagic carbonate sequence for better understanding of the evolution of the Southern Ocean during its expansion in the Cenozoic and for high-resolution paleoclimatic studies; and (3) a Cenozoic sequence for high-resolution biostratigraphic studies.
+The primary objectives were to core and log (1) a prograding detrital sequence, formed during Eocene opening of the ocean south of Australia, for its paleoceanographic, paleoclimatic, and biotic history, (2) an Oligocene to present-day pelagic carbonate sequence for better understanding of the evolution of the Southern Ocean during its expansion in the Cenozoic and for high-resolution paleoclimatic studies, and (3) a Cenozoic sequence for high-resolution biostratigraphic studies.

-Seismic profiles suggest that the site was subject to downslope sediment movement to the northwest in the Paleogene but was protected from downslope movement from the east in much of the Neogene by the upslope high (Fig. F12).
+Seismic profiles suggest that the site was subject to downslope sediment movement to the northwest in the Paleogene but was protected from downslope movement from the east in much of the Neogene by the upslope high (Fig. 12).
 The Paleocene and Eocene sediments prograde to the northwest, and the drilled late Eocene is hummocky in the southwest-northeast section, with ridges and troughs 0.5-1 km across, suggesting deltaic lobes.
 Younger sequences are poorly parallel bedded and almost transparent seismically.

 We cored two advanced hydraulic piston corer/extended core barrel corer (APC/XCB) holes, and a third hole with just the APC, at Site 1168.
-Hole 1168A reached 883.5 mbsf with 98% recovery (Table T2).
+Hole 1168A reached 883.5 mbsf with 98% recovery (Table 2).
 Hole 1168B was APC cored to 108.4 mbsf with 98.3% recovery, and Hole 1168C reached 290.5 mbsf with 85.4% recovery.
-Wireline logging was conducted in Hole 1168A with the triple-combination (triple-combo) tool string (877 to 101 mbsf) and the geological high-sensitivity magnetic tool (GHMT)-sonic tool string (730 to 102 mbsf).
+Wireline logging was conducted in Hole 1168A with the triple-combination (triple-combo) tool string (877 to 101 mbsf) and the geological high-sensitivity magnetic tool (GHMT)-Sonic tool string (730 to 102 mbsf).
 A bridge prevented running the GHMT-sonic tool string to the base of the cored interval, and we chose not to run the Formation MicroScanner (FMS) because of the poor hole conditions.

 Construction of a composite section of the triple-cored portion of the sedimentary sequence (~110 mbsf) indicates that there are no stratigraphic gaps to that depth.
 Beyond that, there are limited gaps, but overall core recovery averaged 93%, producing an excellent record of near-continuous deposition since the early late Eocene.
 Biostratigraphy indicates no major time breaks.
 Sedimentation rates were relatively low throughout (6.9-1.5 cm/k.y.) for a margin setting close to land.
-The drilled sequence broadly consists of 260 m of nannofossil ooze of middle Miocene and younger age (lithostratigraphic Unit I); 400 m of clayey chalk, nannofossil siltstone, and sandstone of early Miocene and
+The drilled sequence broadly consists of 260 m of nannofossil ooze of middle Miocene and younger age (lithostratigraphic Unit I); 400 m of clayey chalk, nannofossil siltstone, and sandstone of early Miocene and Oligocene age (Unit II); and 220 m of shallow-marine late Eocene carbonaceous mudstone and sandstone (Units III-V).